Republican Rep. Adam Kinzinger: Impeaching Trump ‘was, frankly, an easy decision’

 Even after the Jan.
 6 attack, a majority of House Republicans voted to overturn election results later that very night.
 That’s a pretty large number — not just a fringe few.
 Was that a surprise to you?
 And did that vote change anything for you?

+It was not [initially] a surprise, only because I’ve been here long enough to know what litmus tests for conservatism end up turning out to be, and how, in many cases, people will just vote a way because it’s the politically easiest way.

-After the insurrection, to still see the number on the second [objection] was more surprising and more angering than the first time.
+[But] after the insurrection, to still see the number on the second [objection] was more surprising and more angering than the first time.
 To come out of that and see people like Matt Gaetz [R-Fla.] on the floor blame antifa and that kind of stuff was actually very angering.
 And what it changed for me was realizing that, even in the face of something like January 6th, there was not going to be an organic awakening [in the party] to what was happening.
 It was going to take people being outspoken and telling the truth — and maybe at great cost.

 How much do you think it is people actually believing the election was not legitimate?